kjolley/BIGSdb_documentation/curator_guide/0190_projects.rst

 Explicitly adding isolates to the project can be done individually or in batch mode.
 To add individually, click the add (+) project member link on the curator's main page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/projects3.png